MargaretaSt/github-pages-with-jekyll/_posts/2020-10-01-startBlog.md

 date: 2020-10-01

-This is the start of a project Blog.
+This is the start of a project Blog